 The Iowa Environmental Council educates, advocates and builds coalitions to raise awareness, generate action and impact policy to make Iowa a better place to live, work and explore.
 Founded in 1995, the Iowa Environmental Council is the largest and most comprehensive environmental coalition in the state.
 We are a nonpartisan alliance of diverse organizations and individuals working together to protect and preserve Iowa’s environment.
 Together, we unify Iowans to advocate for clean water & land stewardship, clean energy, and a healthy climate.

-Iowa IPL envisions a world where we live in right relationship with our neighbors and planet.
+Iowa IPL’s mission is to empower Iowans of faith and conscience to take bold and just action on the climate crisis.
 As a statewide non-profit, we mobilize people of faith and conscience from all walks of life, focusing on common values, working together with partner organizations, engaging individuals and communities, and inviting all Iowans of faith to engage in this work.
 Founded in 2006, Iowa IPL is part of the national Interfaith Power & Light movement.